Natalie, a Ph.D. in Clinical Psychology, is a freelance writer who is always searching for what lies within the

 Paranormal Events and the Ghost of Abigail

-Many paranormal experiences attributed to the ghost of Abigail reoccurred over time and the legend of the Bar and Grill grew until diners often came prepared.
+Many paranormal experiences attributed to the ghost of Abigail reoccurred over time, and the legend of the Bar and Grill grew until diners often came prepared.
 Cold drafts emanating from behind the lit fireplace resulted in nearby diners donning wraps.
 Similarly, ladies took jackets with them when visiting the upstairs bathroom as the temperature was known to sometimes drop for no reason.
-Increases in cold air is a common characteristic attributed to paranormal activity and the presence of a ghost.
+An increase in cold air is a common characteristic attributed to paranormal activity and the presence of a ghost.

 Diners and staff shrugged off disembodied voices which called their name, sometimes seeing it as an indication of favoritism shown by the spirit.
 A soft ghostly tap on the shoulder was seen to be an expression of comfort for those experiencing difficult times.

 When the iron grill-work door in the wine grotto, which was allegedly kept locked at all times, slowly swung open and wine bottles suddenly slid from their racks to shatter on the floor in the upstairs bar, few took more than a cursory look.
 Those sitting in the area simply moved elsewhere so the glass could be swept up and the splashed table which sits in front of the grotto could be cleared and reset.
 After several such occurrences, the table was removed so that nothing stood near the wine storage area, reportedly to prevent guests from ruining their garments should the shattering bottles bear red wine.
 Actually, there was more concern about possibly upsetting the tavern’s resident ghost.

 When I lived in Simsbury, I resided a few blocks from the Pettibone’s Tavern and was able to speak with a long-time staff member shortly after the table was moved.
 I was told in an undertone that the response had resulted from a unanimous decision of the staff working upstairs.
 The individual dropped his voice lower; they had concluded that it was possible that Abigail simply didn’t care for a table placed in front of the grotto and that the ghost was expressing her displeasure.